DSPEngineer/ros2-controls/README.md

 ----
 # TOOLS

-There are several tools added to the DOcker image, created for this repository.
+There are several tools included in the Docker image, created for this repository.
 These include;

+  - Visual Studio Code
   - Gazebo
   - PlotJuggler
   - rqt